Colombia, once the largest supplier of cocaine worldwide, is cracking down on traffickers by thwarting theft of oil used to make the drug.

 Ecopetrol slid 0.4 percent to close at 5,340 pesos in Bogota at 2:59 p.m.
 Ecopetrol is the seventh-most valuable oil company worldwide with a market value of $123 billion, based on data compiled by Bloomberg.

 Ecopetrol, in an e-mailed statement, referred questions about security to the armed forces.
 Higher oil theft reflects increased controls on refined fuels and social and economic difficulties of some communities in southern Colombia, according to the e-mail.

-Dana Coffield, president of Gran Tierra Energy Inc. (GTE) that uses the pipeline, said in an e-mail yesterday that the company doesn’t comment on installations it doesn’t own.
+Dana Coffield, president of Gran Tierra Energy Inc. (GTE:US) that uses the pipeline, said in an e-mail yesterday that the company doesn’t comment on installations it doesn’t own.

 Ecopetrol forecasts a full-year output loss of about 9,000 barrels a day from sabotage after losing about 3,000 barrels a day of production in September, Chief Financial Officer Adriana Echeverri said in London on Sept.
 27. Attacks eased last month before peace talks, Echeverri said then.

 Theft may not decline as the first peace talks in a decade are scheduled to begin this month, since the FARC isn’t the only group that filches crude, said Diego Usme, an analyst at Bogota- based brokerage Ultrabursatiles SA.